jonnonz1/nz-statute-book/acts/public/1993/citizens-initiated-referenda-act-1993.md

   (b) if the result of the indicative referendum is notified in the Gazette under section 40(2), within 1 month after the date on which the result is notified; or
   (c) if the result is declared under section 49 of the Referenda (Postal Voting) Act 2000, within 1 month after the date on which the result is declared.
 (2)
-(3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $20,000 who fails, without reasonable excuse, to comply with subsection (1A).
+(3) Every person commits an offence and is liable on conviction to a fine not exceeding $20,000 who fails, without reasonable excuse, to comply with subsection (1A).
-(4) Every person who makes, under subsection (1A), a return that is false in any material particular— (a) is, if the person makes the return knowing that the return is false in a material particular, guilty of a corrupt practice and is liable on conviction on indictment to imprisonment for a term not exceeding 1 year or to a fine not exceeding $20,000, or to both; and
+(4) Every person who makes, under subsection (1A), a return that is false in any material particular— (a) is, if the person makes the return knowing that the return is false in a material particular, guilty of a corrupt practice and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $20,000, or to both; and
-  (b) is, in any other case, guilty of an illegal practice, and is liable on conviction on indictment to a fine not exceeding $20,000, unless the person proves:
+  (b) is, in any other case, guilty of an illegal practice, and is liable on conviction to a fine not exceeding $20,000, unless the person proves:
     (i) that he or she had no intention to mis-state or conceal the facts; and (ii) that he or she took all reasonable steps in the circumstances to ensure that the information in the return was accurate.
 (5) Every person charged with an offence against subsection (4)(a) may be convicted of an offence against subsection (4)(b).